eclipse-archived/ceylon-lang.org/documentation/1.3/reference/repository/maven.md

 ### Resolving Maven conflicts

-Very often, when working with legacy Maven repositories, we encounter one or all of:
+Very often, when working with Maven repositories, we encounter one or all of the following:

 - versioning conflicts,
-- undeclared dependencies, or
+- undeclared dependencies, and/or
 - the need to export promote transitive dependencies.

 These problems arise from the fact that Maven metadata is often only tested